simpleledger/slpjs/readme.md

 # Transaction Examples

-The following examples show how this library can be used to make simple token transactions.
+The following code snippet examples can be copy/pasted directly into the node.js CLI.
+See the examples directory for example files written in TypeScript than can be run using `tsc & node <filename>`.

 Wallets utilizing this library will want to write their own methods in place of the methods found in `TransactionHelpers` and `BitboxNetwork` classes.